cym1102/nginxWebUI/README_EN.md

 #### Interface development

-This system provides the HTTP interface call, as long as the open http://xxx.xxx.xxx.xxx:8080/doc.html to view page knife4j interface.
+This system provides the HTTP interface to invoke, as long as the boot parameters added --knife4j.production=false, then open the page http://xxx.xxx.xxx.xxx:8080/doc.html to view the knife4j interface.

-The interface call needs to add the token in the header, where the token acquisition needs to be managed by the administrator, open the user's interface call authority, and then get the token interface through the user name and password call to get the token, and then set the global token in the document management of knife4j.
+Interface invocation needs to add a token in the header.
+To obtain the token, you need to open the interface invocation permission of the user in the administrator management, and then invoke the token interface through the user name and password to get the token.
+Then set the global token in the document management of Knife4j.

 Note: In the parameter description, all fields with * prefix are required.

-To block knife4j display, simply add --knife4j.
-Production =true to the startup parameter.

 ![输入图片说明](http://www.nginxwebui.cn/img/knife4j.png "knife4j.png")